 Note that the “Snapshot Mode” mentioned in trcKernelPortConfig.h (

-TRC_RECORDER_MODE_SNAPSHOT) refers to a legacy solution that limited to snapshot tracing only.
+TRC_RECORDER_MODE_SNAPSHOT) refers to a legacy solution that is limited to snapshot tracing only.
 This mode is deprecated and is no longer recommended for new projects.

 Reading a snapshot¶